Xilinx/SDAccel-Tutorials/docs/mixing-c-rtl-kernels/README.md

 # Introduction

 In the SDAccel™ development environment framework, an application program is split between a host application and hardware accelerated kernels.
 The host application is developed in C/C++ with OpenCL™ API calls.
 The hardware kernels, on the other hand, can be developed in C/C++, OpenCL C, or RTL.
-In fact, SDAccel applications can use any combination of kernels developed in the different languages.
+In fact, SDAccel environment applications can use any combination of kernels developed in the different languages.
 The host code is indifferent to how the kernel was developed; it uses the same function call.

 # Tutorial Overview